rudrabhoj/decipher_text/README.md

 2. Easy to manage loading and saving of the project files.
 3. Efficient handling of memory.
 4. Multi-language recognization support
-5. Truly cross platforms with binary packages for Linux, FreeBSD, Windows and OS X. Possibly even Haiku.
+5. Truly cross platforms with binary packages for Linux, FreeBSD, Windows and OS X. Possibly HaikuOS.